Police raids highlight Italy's fight against tax evasion

 The raid on the illegal workshop serving the cluster of tourist shops and street vendors around the Vatican was only one of a series across Italy in recent weeks, the highest profile of which was a swoop in the chic Alpine ski resort of Cortina.

-As well as the Cortina operation, which caught numerous Ferrari owners apparently earning less than 30,000 euros ($34,000) a year, police have descended on nightclubs and bars in Milan and shops in Rome where fewer than half were issuing proper receipts.
+As well as the Cortina operation, which caught numerous Ferrari owners apparently earning less than 30,000 euros $34,000 (21,545 pounds) a year, police have descended on nightclubs and bars in Milan and shops in Rome where fewer than half were issuing proper receipts.

 The high profile operations have drawn accusations from parties including the centre-right PDL of former Prime Minister Silvio Berlusconi and the regional Northern League that tax officials were showing off and targeting hardworking businesses.